-A primary series of vaccinations followed by regular boosters is required.
-Children < 7 yr require 5 primary vaccinations, and unimmunized patients > 7 yr require 3.
+A primary series of tetanus vaccinations followed by regular boosters is required.
+Children < 7 years require 5 primary vaccinations, and unimmunized patients > 7 years require 3.
 The vaccine may be tetanus toxoid alone (TT), but toxoid is typically combined with diphtheria and/or pertussis.
-Children's vaccines have higher doses of the diphtheria and pertussis components (DTaP, DT) than adult's vaccines (Tdap, Td).
+Children's vaccines have higher doses of the diphtheria and pertussis components (DTaP, DT) than adults' vaccines (Tdap, Td).

-Children are given DTaP at ages 2 mo, 4 mo, 6 mo, 15 to 18 mo, and 4 to 6 yr; they should get a Tdap booster at age 11 to 12 yr, and Td every 10 yr thereafter (see Table: Recommended Immunization Schedule for Ages 0–6 yr and Recommended Immunization Schedule for Ages 7–18 yr).
+Children are given DTaP at ages 2 months, 4 months, 6 months, 15 to 18 months, and 4 to 6 years; they should get a Tdap booster at age 11 to 12 years, and Td every 10 years thereafter (see table Recommended Immunization Schedule for Ages 0–6 Years and table Recommended Immunization Schedule for Ages 7–18 Years).

 Because tetanus infection does not confer immunity, patients who have recovered from clinical tetanus should be vaccinated unless they have completed a full primary series.

 Tetanus Prophylaxis in Routine Wound Management